 “Video in the Satellite World”

-It is definitely a very interesting decade ahead for the satellite sector as it begins to reinvent itself, and certainly a lot more to be positive about as we look forward to 2020.
+This demand for connectivity in Asia Pacific has been growing dramatically over recent years.
+In a region that has primarily been dominated by traditional TV, video streaming is rapidly gaining traction and has been a major catalyst for this demand.
+It will be an interesting decade ahead for the satellite industry as it begins to reinvent itself, and there is a lot more to be positive about as we look forward to 2020.

 What’s New for 2020?